 Best suited to families within the wide catchment who want a comprehensive that genuinely stretches every student, whether they are aiming for Oxbridge or finding their feet.
 The main challenge is securing a place; once admitted, the educational experience is first-class.
 Families interested in this option can use the Saved Schools feature to manage their shortlist.

 Roundwood Park is an Outstanding school in every Ofsted category following the November 2023 inspection, described as a school of exceptional quality.
-GCSE results place it in the top 10% of schools in England, ranking 406th overall and first in Harpenden.
+GCSE outcomes place it 385th overall in England and 3rd in Harpenden.
 The Progress 8 score of +0.79 indicates pupils make substantially more progress than expected.
-Five students secured Oxbridge places in 2024, with over a third of university entrants progressing to Russell Group institutions.

 Applications for Year 7 are made through Hertfordshire County Council, not directly to the school.
-The deadline is 31 October for September entry.
+For 2027 entry, applications open on 1 September 2026, the application deadline is 31 October 2026, offers are due on 1 March 2027, and the acceptance deadline is 8 March 2027.
 No supplementary information form is required.
 Hertfordshire residents apply online through the county council website.
 For in-year admissions and appeals, contact County Admissions on 0300 123 4043.

 There is no formal catchment boundary.
 Places are allocated by distance after priority categories including looked-after children, medical needs, siblings, and children of staff.
 The intake is mainly Harpenden and St Albans, but the school also draws from nearby villages such as Flamstead, Markyate, Kimpton, Redbourn and Wheathampstead.
-With 3.6 applications per place, the school is significantly oversubscribed.
+Families should check current allocation distances before making assumptions about likely admission.

 The school offers 23 A-level subjects directly, including mathematics, biology, chemistry, physics, English literature, history, geography, psychology, sociology, economics, business, French, Spanish, art, drama, music, computer science, further mathematics, photography, product design, and textiles.
 Additional subjects including German, media studies, and politics are available through the Harpenden Consortium with partner schools St George's and Sir John Lawes.